Skip to main content

 Show left-arrow

-Prior to joining NERA, Mr. McKenna worked for two years at the Federal Reserve Bank of Chicago as an Associate Economist.
+Prior to joining NERA, Mr. McKenna spent two years at the Federal Reserve Bank of Chicago as an associate economist.

 Education